Eyff/isogame/README.md

-NOthing special, trying out to code an isometric game.
+Nothing special, trying to code an isometric game.